Environmental Impacts of Lithium Mining and Extraction

 Now compare that with Lithium Harvest’s approach.

-Our carbon-neutral technology prevents up to 15 million kilograms (15,000 metric tons) of CO₂ emissions for every 1,000 metric tons of lithium carbonate produced, equivalent to removing over 3,261 gasoline-powered cars from the road for a year.
+Our carbon-neutral technology prevents up to 20.4 million kilograms (20,400 metric tons) of CO₂ for every 1,000 metric tons of lithium carbonate produced - equivalent to taking about 4,435 gasoline cars off the road for a year.

 Cutting emissions in lithium extraction isn’t just a nice-to-have – it’s a necessity.
 And at Lithium Harvest, we’re proving that sustainable, profitable lithium production isn’t just possible – it’s going to happen.